 The following scenario shows a recommended setup for spawner and server security.
-In this scenario, the object spawner runs on the server host, monitors client requests for the stored process and workspace server, and connects clients to the appropriate server process.
+In this scenario, an object spawner runs on the server host, monitors client requests for the stored process and workspace server, and connects clients to the appropriate server process.
+(For a scenario that shows how to set up load-balancing security across spawners, see Scenario: Security Configuration for Load-Balancing SAS Stored Process Servers Across Two Machines).